 On November 1, 2021, the Company entered into a Second Amendment to Loan and Security Agreement (the "Second Amendment") under which Hercules agreed to lend the Company up to \$150.0 million, to be made available in a series of tranches, subject to certain terms and conditions.
 The first tranche was increased to \$100.0 million.
-At close of the Second Amendment, the Company borrowed an additional \$45.0 million from Tranche 1 with \$25.0 million remaining to be borrowed through September 15, 2022.
+At close of the Second Amendment, the Company borrowed an additional \$45.0 million from the first tranche.
+The Company had the right to request that Hercules make the remaining \$25.0 million term loan advance under the first tranche to the Company by September 15, 2022, which the Company did not exercise.
 The second tranche of \$20.0 million will become available to the Company upon achievement of \$50.0 million trailing six-month net product revenue of COSELA no later than June 30, 2023 and will be available through December 15, 2023.
-The third tranche of \$15.0 million will become available upon achievement of certain development performance milestones and available through December 15, 2023.
+The third tranche of \$15.0 million will be available upon achievement of certain development performance milestones and available through December 15, 2023.
 The fourth tranche of \$15.0 million will be available at Hercules' approval through June 30, 2024.